-Home > Blog > Is a medical billing and coding career right for me?
+Is a medical billing and coding a good career for me?

 Medical records and health information technicians (commonly referred to as health information technicians) manage and organize health information data by making sure that it is accurate, accessible, secure and of high quality in both electronic and paper format.
 Billing and coding personnel will use many different classification systems to categorize and code patient information for databases and registries, for insurance reimbursement purposes, and to maintain their patients’ treatment and medical records.